Estimate Time7 min

 What is investing?

-Investing is when you buy something in hopes that it’ll appreciate (aka increase in value) or generate income.
+Investing involves purchasing assets with the aim they'll either appreciate (aka grow) in value or generate income.
 People can invest in many ways, from buying gold or real estate to putting money toward building businesses and furthering their education.

-In the financial world, investing most often refers to buying an asset, like individual stocks and bonds, mutual funds, or exchange-traded funds (ETFs), that you expect will help you grow your money over time.
+In the financial world, investing most often refers to buying an asset, like individual stocks and bonds, mutual funds, or exchange-traded funds (ETFs), with the aim of potentially increasing your wealth over time.
 Most people invest for big long-term financial goals, like paying for college, buying a house, or saving for retirement.

 How does investing work?